michalspano/AppointDent/architecture/adrs/ADR4.md

 SolidJS is faster than ReactJS, SvelteJS.
 This will lead to faster loading times which will inherently increase customer satisfaction.
 </br>
 </br>
 Moreover, routing in SolidJS is simpler compared to ReactJS.
-Both frameworks make use of JSX, but since SolidJS has easier rputing and is faster, it came to us as a better choice.
+Both frameworks make use of JSX, but since SolidJS has easier routing and is faster, it came to us as a better choice.
 </br>
 #### Negatives:
 The development team needs to learn the framework, as it is new to them and they have not worked with it before.